FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part5.md

 - Avoid having to go up and down between folders if some properties are derived between these files.
 These situations are very complicated to predict for the current NOMAD infrastructure.
 - Avoid duplication of files in subfolders.
 If initially you do a calculation A from which a later calculation B is derived and you want to store B in a subfolder, there is no need to copy the A files inside the subfolder B.

-The folder structure used throughout this Tutorial is a good example of a clean upload which is friendly and easy to work with when defining NOMAD workflows.
+The folder structure used throughout this part is a good example of a clean upload which is friendly and easy to work with when defining NOMAD workflows.
+Another example can be found in [Part II](part2.md), when we uploaded the DFT+GW calculation for bulk Si<sub>2</sub> and an automatic GW workflow entry was generated.